Click to Search by Your Preferred Setting Type

 The 2020 vacation season is in full swing!

-Are you Planning to visit Maine this fall?
-Please be aware that the Governor of Maine’s current orders require that all non-exempt adult visitors (over age 18) — from states other than Maine, Vermont, Massachussetts Connecticut, New Jersey, New York and New Hampshire – will be required to complete and submit a state-issued Certificate of Compliance when checking into lodging in Maine certifying that you are non-symptomatic and will comply with one of two options:
+Adults 18 and over are required to submit a state-issued Certificate of Compliance prior to or when checking into lodging in Maine certifying that you are non-symptomatic and will comply with one of two options:

 - GET TESTED (Negative)BEFORE YOU VISIT MAINE